Creativity with a practical approach

 Professional and approachable, Imagemakers listen to, and work with, the community to help develop their interpretive ideas and designs.

-–Hannah McSherry, Herefordshire Council client for two significant HLF projects
+–Hannah McSherry, Project Development Officer for two significant HLF projects, Herefordshire Council

 The Tank Museum